haerski/mortality/report.md

 ```

 We next divide the dates into training and testing dates.
-Our training period includes all dates before January 1 2021, and our testing period includes the next four months (so up to April 2021).
+Our training period includes all dates before January 1 2021, and our testing period includes the next three months (so up to April 2021).

 ```r